William P. Erchul, PhD, ABPP

 Raleigh, NC 27695-7650

-Dr. William P. Erchul is a Professor of Psychology at NC State University and the current Director of the department's APA-accredited/NASP-approved school psychology training program (a position he also held from 1987 to 2004).
+Dr. William P. Erchul is a Professor of Psychology at NC State University and is currently serving as Co-Director of the department's APA-accredited/NASP-approved school psychology training program.
+(He previously served as the program's Director from 1987 to 2004.)
 He received his BA in Psychology and Communication Arts from the College of Letters and Science Honors Program at the University of Wisconsin-Madison, and his PhD in Educational Psychology with a specialization in School Psychology from the University of Texas at Austin.
 He has worked for the Human Interaction Research Institute in Los Angeles and has been a consultant to various North Carolina school systems, public agencies, and private businesses.
 Dr. Erchul is a Fellow of the American Psychological Association and the American Academy of School Psychology, a recipient of APA's Lightner Witmer Award (given in recognition of early career research contributions to the field of School Psychology), a recipient of the North Carolina School Psychology Association's Excellence in Staff Development Award, an elected member of the Society for the Study of School Psychology, and has been recognized at the college level as an outstanding faculty researcher at NC State.
 He has been President of the American Academy of School Psychology; President of the North Carolina Inter-University Council on School Psychology; Vice-President of Publications, Communications, and Convention Affairs of APA’s Division of School Psychology; and Executive Producer of The Conversation Series for the Division of School Psychology.
-He will serve as President of the Society for the Study of School Psychology in 2013.
+He is serving as President of the Society for the Study of School Psychology in 2013.
 Dr. Erchul is a licensed health service provider psychologist and is board certified in school psychology by the American Board of Professional Psychology, from which he received a distinguished service award in 2011.
 Dr. Erchul’s primary research program centers on interpersonal processes and outcomes associated with psychological consultation.
-He has produced over 100 journal articles, book chapters, and other scholarly works, as well as three books: Consultation in Community, School, and Organizational Practice; School Consultation: Conceptual and Empirical Bases of Practice (3rd edition 2010); and the Handbook of Research in School Consultation (2nd edition in preparation).
+He has produced over 100 journal articles, book chapters, and other scholarly works, as well as three books: Consultation in Community, School, and Organizational Practice; School Consultation: Conceptual and Empirical Bases of Practice (3rd edition published 2010); and the Handbook of Research in School Consultation (2nd edition now in press).
 Dr. Erchul has been associate editor of the APA journal School Psychology Quarterly and guest editor of special issues of theSchool Psychology Review and theJournal of Educational and Psychological Consultation.
-He also serves/has served on the editorial review boards of six scholarly journals.
+He also serves/has served on the editorial review boards of seven scholarly journals.

 - BA (1979) University of Wisconsin-Madison (Psychology, Communication Arts)